-It already is capable of identify 20 crop diseases with70-90% accuracy.
+It already is capable of identifying 20 crop diseases with70-90% accuracy.

-Ultimately, it will be able to recognize a disease, and recommend the best, most efficient treatment, sending the recommendation back to the farmer via smartphone app.
+Ultimately, it will be able to recognize a disease and recommend the best, most efficient treatment, sending the recommendation back to the farmer via a smartphone app.

 This will reduce the farmer’s expenses by saving money on treating crop disease with unnecessary chemicals, and may improve health overall.

 AI is about computers, people and money and the best combination of these to enhance a business.

 If the computers using AI are doing the job faster, won’t that mean fewer jobs for people?